iPod Touch 2019 – Price, release date and features

 We’d be very surprised if Apple didn’t stick with a similar pricing approach when it launches the iPod Touch 2019.
 After all, the only purpose a new iPod Touch would have in 2019 would be as an affordable alternative to Apple’s iPhone and iPad ranges.

 With the iPad 2018 currently retailing for £319, the new iPod Touch would need to come in significantly cheaper if it’s to find its niche.

 iPod Touch 2019 – Specs and leaks

-The aforementioned iOS 12.2 listing would seem to suggest that the new iPod Touch won’t come with any biometric authentication.
+The listing appears to suggest that the new iPod Touch won’t come with any biometric authentication.
 That means no Face ID and no Touch ID.
 This would seem to support the idea that this is going to be a bare bones entry point to iOS.

 As humble as it’s likely to be, we can assume that the iPod Touch 2019 will represent a progression from the current iPod Touch 6th generation.
 That packs a 4-inch Retina display, an A8 CPU, and an 8-megapixel camera.
 Essentially, it’s an iPhone 5S with a faster processor and no mobile network connection.

 According to Apple analyst Ming-Chi Kuo’s February research note (via 9to5Mac) detailing what he believes to be the company’s plans for 2019, the iPod Touch with feature an upgraded processor.